Everything you need to know about recurrent ear infections

 If you have come to the conclusion that your child is suffering from recurrent middle ear infections, then it is important to keep in mind the following points and risk factors:

-2. Does the child have an enlarged third tonsil and could this be one of the risk factors for recurrent ear infections?
+2. Does the child have an enlarged third tonsil, and could this be one of the risk factors for recurrent ear infections?
 Find out more about third tonsils here.

-3. Is the child exposed to cigarette smoking?
+3. Is the child exposed to cigarette smoke?
 I don’t buy it when parents tell me they smoke only on the balcony or in the backyard.
 It is easier said than done, I know, but if your child has recurrent ear infections and you are a smoker, then you are one of the risk factors for their infections.

 5. Early weaning from soothers can reduce the number of episodes.